The Low-down on Medicare in Australia

 What is bulk billing and how does it work?

 Let’s say you visit your local GP.
-After your visit, your GP’s clinic bills Medicare directly and accepts the Medicare benefit as full payment for their service.
+After your visit, your GP’s clinic bills Medicare directly and accepts your Medicare benefit as full payment for their service.
+The term ‘bulk billing’ means that the medical practice bills Medicare in a batch of consultations to Medicare all at once.

+Some health professionals may charge more than the schedule fee, which means you may need to pay some out of pocket costs (which is called the “gap”).
 If you’re unsure about whether or not you need to make any payments, ask your medical practitioner before you visit them.

 What does Medicare cover?